dongmingh/v1performance/README.md

   - recHist: This parameter indicates if brief history of the run will be saved.
 If this parameter is set to HIST, then the output is saved into a file, namely ConstantResults.txt, under the current working directory.
 Otherwise, no history is saved.
   - constFreq: frequency in ms for the transaction rate.
+  - devFreq: deviation of frequency in ms for the transaction rate.
+A random frequency is calculated between constFrq-devFreq and constFrq+devFreq for the next transaction.
+All transactions are sent at constant rate if this number is set to 0.

 + **ccType**: chaincode type